kitelev/obsidian-exo-plugin-public/README.md

 npm run build
 ```

-The compiled files will appear in the `dist/` directory.
+The compiled files will appear in the `dist/` directory and `main.js` will also
+be copied to the repository root.

+## Installing via BRAT

+This repository is compatible with the [BRAT](https://github.com/TfTHacker/obsidian42-brat) plugin.
+Add the GitHub URL of this repo to BRAT's beta plugins list to install and receive updates.